-In accordance with Section 14A of the Exchange Act, we are including in this Proxy Statement a separate stockholder vote on executive compensation, which vote is non-binding.
+The Company has determined to hold a separate stockholder vote on the compensation of our named executive officers every year; and, therefore, as a matter of good corporate governance and in accordance with Section 14A of the Exchange Act, we are including in this Proxy Statement a separate stockholder vote on the approval of executive compensation, which vote is non-binding.
 Accordingly, we are asking you to approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the Executive Compensation section of this Proxy Statement, including the CD&A and the related compensation tables and other narrative executive compensation disclosure contained therein.